mike-uffelman/password-generator/README.md

 2. Upon output of the generated password the user may:
     [![Password Generator ouput screenshot][item-screenshot]]('./images/readMeImgs/pwItem.png')

-    - click the icon with a shield search icon ![shield-search] which will compare the generated password to the Pwned Password API database of compromised passwords
+    - click the icon with a shield search icon ![shield-search] which will compare the generated password to the Pwned Password API database of compromised passwords.
       ![Validated-Password][checked-passwords]

-    - click the copy icon ![copy-icon] to copy the password to the browsers clipboard for ease of use elsewhere
+    - click the copy icon ![copy-icon] to copy the password to the browsers clipboard for ease of use elsewhere.

     <br>